singnet/dev-portal/products/rfai.md

 * Any AI service request must associate with corresponding AGI tokens.
 * Furnish sufficient details for discussion and development and invoked in the form of a github pull requests to [this](https://github.com/singnet/rfai-proposal) repo.
 You can view the template for the request [here](https://github.com/singnet/rfai-proposal/blob/master/rfai-proposal-template.md)
 * Specify the expiry date for the request.
 Make a post dated date, so if no submission is made, you can withdraw your funds.
-* A request created will need to be approved by the foundation before it shows up for everybody
+* A request created will need to be approved by the foundation before it shows up for everybody.

 ## Backing an AI Service
 * To request for an AI service, you need to associate with corresponding AGI tokens